 It looks from here to be more of a centre dedicated to visitors to the Upper Eden Valley that's community-run and all they ask in return is for you to call in and say 'hello' if you are passing.

-The river running through here is the River Eden, a mighty ninety-mile long watercourse and you can get at it along an intriguingly-named lane, Stoneshot.
+The river running through here is the River Eden, a mighty 90-mile long watercourse and you can get at it along an intriguingly named lane, Stoneshot.